cometbft/cometbft/spec/abci/abci++_basic_concepts.md

 ### ABCI response error codes (e.g. `Code` and `Codespace`)

-Some of the ABCI methods' responses feature a field (e.g., the `Code` field) that can be used to return an error in the `[Method_Name]Response` play a significant role as they can return an error in the response, indicating to CometBFT that a problem has occurred during data processing, such as transaction validation or a query.
+Some of the ABCI methods' responses feature a field (e.g., the `Code` field) that can be used to return an error in the `[Method_Name]Response`.
+These fields play a significant role as they can return an error in the response, indicating to CometBFT that a problem has occurred during data processing, such as transaction validation or a query.

 The `Query` and `CheckTx` methods include a `Code` field in their `*Response`.